 What financial metrics does Cucinelli use to assess its business success?

 Once you have down the mission, vision and the main traits of your brand.
-It is critical to have a few financial metrics to be able to assess at quantitative level how the growth is progressing.
+It is critical to have a few financial metrics to be able to assess at a quantitative level how the business growth is progressing.